6808/6808.github.io/README.md

 # 6.808-website

-This is the web page for 6.808 Spring 2019 offering.
+This is the web page for MIT 6.808, starting from the Spring 2019 offering.

 ## Editing
 Info pages (index, calendar, notes, answers) are based on [jemdoc](https://jemdoc.jaboc.net/).